-- 3.3.1.3 Use common words and avoid overly complex terminology (see 3.3.4). - 3.3.1.4 Use positive language, rather than negative, wherever possible.
+- 3.5.1.4 Word Choice.
+Common words shall be used, and overly complex terminology shall be avoided.
+(See 3.5.4, Word Clarity). - 3.5.1.5 Positive Text.
+Positive language shall be used wherever possible.

 Correct: Boxes used in wet locations shall be listed for wet locations.
 Incorrect: Ordinary electrical boxes shall not be used in wet locations.

-- 3.3.1.5 If possible, avoid using dependent clauses, parenthetical phrases, and unclear inverted word order. - 3.3.2 Lists and Tables.
-If possible, use lists or tables to present requirements, rather than long text descriptions. - 3.3.3 Plural.
+3.5.2 Lists and Tables.
+If possible, lists or tables to present requirements shall be used, rather than long text descriptions.

+(See 2.1.7, Tables and Figures, and 2.1.8, Lists.)

+3.5.3 Plural.
 Unless referring to a single item of equipment, references to electrical components and parts shall be plural rather than singular.
 This results in greater consistency and makes it clear that the requirement refers to all components or parts of a given type or class.